naikprasanna/LanguageTranslator/README.md

     >> also working on a smart-caching algorithm which pre-caches input/output based on users past used translation languages for faster performance

+NOTE:

+**ALL THE THINGS RELATED TO SQL DB,HOST,PORT CAN BE CHANGED IN THE .ENV FILE**

+**AND CURRENTLY I HAVE KEPT THE IBM-TRANSLATER API KEY IN .ENV FILE FOR YOU TO USE AND CHECK , WHICH IN THE FUTURE I WILL REMOVE**